Our Mission: "To Promote Prayer among all Christians and Proclaim Christ to the World!"

 Christ's "Great Commission" "And he said unto them, Go ye into all the world, and preach the gospel to every creature."

-According to "Alexa Web Information" (owned by Amazon.com) this Website is currently ranked 3rd in the category: most popular (most visited) "Christianity/ Prayer/ Organization" Website.
+According to "Alexa Web Information" (owned by Amazon.com) this Website was ranked 3rd in the category: most popular (most visited) "Christianity/ Prayer/ Organization" Website.

 From: 88 Countries (nearly 38%) -- of our Site visitors are from outside of the U.S.A..